-- 9) Click on Date of Birth in the Field List. - 10) Hold down [Shift] and click State in the Field list.
-All the fields in between will be selected. - 11) Hold down [Ctrl] and click Mark in the Field List.
-This field will be added to the selection. - 12) Drag any one of the selected fields to the next available column in the bottom section and they will all be added to the QBE Grid.
+- 9. Click on Date of Birth in the Field List. - 10.
+Hold down [Shift] and click State in the Field list.
+All the fields in between will be selected. - 11.
+Hold down [Ctrl] and click Mark in the Field List.
+This field will be added to the selection. - 12.
+Drag any one of the selected fields to the next available column in the bottom section and they will all be added to the QBE Grid. - 13.
+Click the Datasheet View icon to view the results of the current query.